timholy/ProfileView.jl/README.md

 consequence is that you now need to hold down Ctrl for any zoom operation.
 You can now shift the displayed region by click-dragging on the image.

+Red highlighting has been restored; it now highlights type-instabilities, not garbage collection, as a means to better distinguish "legitimate" uses of allocation from ones that might be avoidable.

 # Introduction